pingcap/docs-tidb-operator/en/restore-from-gcs-using-job.md

 ### Create a credential ConfigMap

-Save the `service account key` file downloaded from the Google Cloud Console as `google-credentials.json`, then create a ConfigMap with the following command:
+Save the `service account key` file downloaded from the Google Cloud Console as `google-credentials.json`, and then create a ConfigMap with the following command:

 ```shell
 kubectl -n ${namespace} create configmap google-credentials --from-file=google-credentials.json